Find jobs

 Tamara:

-“Be here now!”: When I’m at work, I’m working and I don’t ask myself what my kids are currently up to.
-When I’m at home, then I’m playing, preparing food or doing laundry and don’t think about the to-do list on my desk.
+“Be here now!”: When I’m at work, I’m working, and I don’t ask myself what my kids are currently up to.
+When I’m at home, I’m playing, preparing food, or doing laundry, and I don’t think about the to-do list on my desk.

 How does CHECK24 support young managerial talent?